- Superior Energy Services

 - Regular Attendance of Senior Management at Meetings.
 The Board welcomes the regular attendance of senior management at each Board meeting.
 The Board encourages senior management to, from time to time, bring managers into Board meetings who can provide additional insight into the items being discussed because of personal involvement in these areas or are managers with future potential that senior management believes should be given exposure to the Board.

 - Access to Senior Management.
 Non-employee directors are encouraged to contact senior managers of the Company without senior corporate management present.

 - Board Access to Outside Advisors.
 The Board retains such outside advisors, including counsel, accountants and compensation consultants, that it deems necessary or advisable.

 Ethics and Conflicts of Interest

-The Board expects directors, as well as officers and employees, to act ethically at all times consistent with Our Shared Core Values at Work, the Company's Code of Conduct.
-The Board also expects directors, officers and employees to acknowledge their adherence to the Code of Conduct.
+The Board expects directors, as well as officers and employees, to act ethically at all times consistent with Our Shared Core Values at Work, the Company’s Code of Conduct.
+The Board also expects directors, officers and managers to acknowledge their adherence to the Code of Conduct.

 The Corporate Governance Committee evaluates annually these Corporate Governance Principles.